Crazz-Zaac/computer-vision-experiments/README.md

 This project is being done with the help of ChatGPT and CoPilot.

 ## Why are we doing it?
-We were surprised when learning about the history of Neural Networks and one particular research I (Ramkrishna) like most about Neural Network comes from **Hornik, Stinchcombe, White 1989** about Existence Theorem (about Universal Approximation Theorem).
+We were surprised when learning about the history of Neural Networks and one particular research I (Ramkrishna) like the most about Neural Network comes from **Hornik, Stinchcombe, White 1989** about Existence Theorem (about Universal Approximation Theorem).
 It states that 3-layer neural nets can approximate any continuous function on a compact domain.
 Compact domain means input set has a finite diameter and the boundary is part of the input set.

 But what about the complex tasks that we try to generalize on real world?
 And many more...